lhzcode/es10-cn/functions-classes.md

 12. Set closure.[[SourceText]] to the source text matched by GeneratorExpression.
 13. Return closure.

-> NOTE The BindingIdentifier in a GeneratorExpression can be referenced from inside the GeneratorExpression's FunctionBody to allow the generator code to call itself recursively.
+> 注 The BindingIdentifier in a GeneratorExpression can be referenced from inside the GeneratorExpression's FunctionBody to allow the generator code to call itself recursively.
 However, unlike in a GeneratorDeclaration, the BindingIdentifier in a GeneratorExpression cannot be referenced from and does not affect the scope enclosing the GeneratorExpression.

 ```
 YieldExpression : yield